START OF SIM-RACING

 X

-My first laps: race driver on a pcToday, many professional drivers also train there.
-F1 World Champion Max Verstappen is just the most well-known example – and he even races GT3 and LMDh/GTP events in iRacing the night before his real F1 races.
+My first laps: race driver on a pcLater in life I switched to Assetto Corsa, and eventually to iRacing – for me, the most realistic and toughest SIM-racing platform.
+Many professional drivers also drive there, the F1 World Champion Max Verstappen is just the most well-known example – and he even races GT3 and Hypercar events on iRacing the night before his real F1 races.
 One of my closest SIM-racing friends is Frederik Vesti, 2023 Formula 2 vice-champion.
-Knowing me as a racing driver, he firmly believes in my talent – and I wear his original F2 gloves in every of my real-world races.
+Knowing me as a racing driver, he firmly believes in me – and I wear his original F2 gloves in every of my real-world races.

 4-year-old Denis Robin Wolf on the very first racing simulator8-year-old Denis Robin Wolf on the racing simulator with 3 monitors